 Why Buy Trip Insurance for My Yacht Charter Vacation?

-You are not required, in most cases, to purchase trip insurance for your crewed yacht charter vacation.
+You are not required, in most cases, to purchase trip insurance for your crewed yacht charter vacation but we highly recommend it.
 We work with two trip insurance companies, Allianz Global Assistance and AIG Travel Guard so that you can fully review & compare options.

 Important: We will ask if you would like a quote because your charter fee, in general, is non-refundable unless the exact dates are rebooked.
 We recommend that you get a couple of quotes and purchase your policy within 2 weeks of making your first charter vacation deposit.
 Don't forget that you can add your airfare and pre charter or post charter hotels too!